char-lie-ho/COMM2216-user-document/docs/instructionSet1.md

-# Add Friends to Your Server
+# Set Up Your Server

 ## Overview